CoussensLabOHSU/tcr-seq_pipeline/README.md

 ```

 The PEAR program produces fastq files of the assembled reads, but it also produces files containing all discarded reads,
 as well as all unassembled reads.
-Everything is output the the `$data/peared_fastqs/assembled/` directory,
-so the other files will need to be moved to their corresponding directories.
+Everything is output the the `$data/peared_fastqs/` directory.
+All files must be moved to their corresponding directories.

 PROCESS SPIKES
 ===============